-The results so far suggest that monetary incentives matter for agent performance, and that improving knowledge about the scheme increases enrolment.
+The results so far suggest that monetary incentives matter for how effective agents are at disseminating information about the scheme, and that improving knowledge in turn increases enrolment.
 But previous work suggests that social identity is also an important determinant of insurance take-up.
 For example, Cole et al. (2010) find that demand for rainfall insurance is significantly affected by whether the picture on the associated leaflet (a farmer in front of either a Hindu temple or a mosque) matches the religion of the potential buyer.

 This section asks whether matching agents with target households in terms of social characteristics has an effect on knowledge scores that is independent of the effect of incentive pay.
-Also, it is of interest to see whether the effects of social distance and incentive-pay are purely additive or whether they reinforce or weaken each other.
+Also, it investigates whether the effects of social distance and incentive-pay are purely additive or whether they reinforce or weaken each other.

-A simple metric of social distance is constructed as follows: First, create four binary variables which capture basic social dimensions and for which we have data for both the agent and eligible households: forward/dominant caste status (0/1), whether the household head has completed primary school (0/1), ration-card status (0/1) and home ownership (0/1).
+A simple metric of social distance was constructed as follows: First, we created four binary variables which capture basic social dimensions and for which we have data for both the agent and eligible households: forward/dominant caste status (0/1), whether the household head has completed primary school (0/1), ration-card status (0/1) and home ownership (0/1).
 In each of these four dimensions, define the social distance between an agent and a household as the absolute difference in the agent's and the household's characteristics.
 To take ration-card status as an example, ration-card distance is set to 0 if either both have a ration card or if neither of them does.
-Ration-card distance is 1 if one of them has a ration card and the other does not.
+Ration-card distance is 1 if any one of them has a ration card and the other does not.